priya992/NovoWorkshop/README.md

 10. Added different chunk for footer, modal components.
 11. Maintaining application state using redux.
 12. Using hooks in the components.
+13. I am using antd external library for UI.
+Using this because in our current company for many projects we are using this library.
+And it has some really great features for Forms.

 ### What can be improved